karjuho/juhokarhu.com/_cases/fiilistele.md

 name: Configurator maker
 order: 2
 coverImage: fiilistele.png
-excerpt: Configuring what you want to buy should be easily avalible.
-But it is hard and expensive.
-That's why we built a configurator maker!
+excerpt: In 2020 you should be able to experience things online before you buy them.
+But configurators are hard and expensive.
+That's why we built a configurator maker based on a subscription model!
 ---

 ## Buying a house can be scary